 Everyone feels self-conscious about their body from time to time.
 However, if you hate something about your body and these feelings are interfering with your everyday life, you may have body dysmorphic disorder.
-Learn about what the signs are and where to find support.
+Learn what the signs and symptoms of body dysmorphic disorder are and where you can find support.

 This can help if:

 you avoid going out, or showing certain parts of your body